 What do I love about being an artist?
 I love what I do.
 I want to go to my studio every day and have a perfect day.
 On my perfect day, I want to express something of significance.
 Once I am in my studio, my mind starts to make connections.
 By fostering a studio practice with risk-taking and openness, I open an infinite space.
 Every painting l create opens a new conversation about, What if?
 I like to stay open to the possibility of generating tension in my work.
 I don’t want to overthink what I am doing.
 Words have never been a strong point of mine, so l stick… Read More »What do I love about being an artist?

 ‘The War of Art’ by Steven Pressfield – book review At some point, most creative people realise that something needs to change.
-The book ‘The Art of War’ by Steven Pressfield, can help explain what old behaviours and mindsets are holding you back.
-Essentially it is a self-help book for amateur artists and writers battling with inner self-doubt and fear.
-There is a diamond of an idea about learning to overcome resistance and ‘turning pro’ as the book asks, “Are you a writer who doesn’t write, a painter who doesn’t paint, an entrepreneur who never starts a venture?
+The book ‘The Art of War’ by Steven Pressfield, essentially it is a self-help book for amateur artists and writers battling with inner self-doubt and fear, to help them understand what is holding them back.
+The highlight of the book for me was about learning to overcome resistance and ‘turning pro’ as the book inquires, “Are you a writer who doesn’t write, a painter who doesn’t paint, an entrepreneur who never starts a venture?
 Then you know what “Resistance” is.”
-When I tried to read ‘The Art… Read More »War of Art book review
+When I tried to read ‘The Art of… Read More »War of Art book review

 What I learnt from Philip Guston, Stuart Bush: Studio Notes It is well known that during Philip Guston’s career and throughout his life’s work, he toyed with two opposing forms of art.
 There was the figurative cartoon style of his earlier work in the 1930s and abstract expressionism in the 1950s.
 Philip Guston’s career highlights what he believed to be the central concern in the career of an artist.
 No matter what anyone else says or does, Guston believed that “A painters first duty is to be free.”
 Free to make their own choice, that is said, “unless you’re the kind of an artist that gnaws on one bone all… Read More »What I learnt from Philip Guston